papillon-woof/pyqecc/README.md

 In some cases, installation required setting for `--proxy`, `--user` or `sudo`.
 PyQecc is written by python3.

 # Quick start
-We explane the tutorial usage.
+We explain the tutorial usage.
 Please prepare the new `.py` file (e.g. `test.py`).
-Please copy and paste following code
+Next we copy and paste following code;
 ```python
 from pyqecc import FiveCode, dec_sim